Simple Self-Conditioning Adaptation for Masked Diffusion Models

 \subsection{Natural Language}

-We first evaluate SCMDM on unconditioned natural language generation using an MDLM backbone pretrained on OpenWebText \cite{Gokaslan2019OpenWeb} for 262B tokens \cite{sahoo2024simpleeffectivemaskeddiffusion}.
-Starting from the same pretrained backbone, we compare the vanilla MDLM baseline against SCMDM with both additive and concatenation-based fusion.
-We also compare full self-conditioning ($\text{rate}=0$) against partial self-conditioning ($\text{rate}=0.5$).
+SCMDM is first evaluated on unconditioned natural language generation using an MDLM backbone pretrained on OpenWebText \cite{Gokaslan2019OpenWeb} for 262B tokens \cite{sahoo2024simpleeffectivemaskeddiffusion}.
+Starting from the same pretrained backbone, the vanilla MDLM baseline is compared against SCMDM with both additive and concatenation-based fusion.
 All post-training runs use only 3.25B additional tokens, which is small relative to the original pretraining budget.
 For fair comparison, the reported vanilla MDLM results also include this additional post-training on the same data.

-We evaluate language generation quality from three complementary perspectives.
-First, we report generative perplexity for unconditioned samples using two external autoregressive evaluators, GPT2-Large \cite{Radford2019LanguageMA} and Llama 3.2-1B \cite{grattafiori2024llama3herdmodels}.
-As shown in Table~\ref{tab:genppl}, SCMDM substantially improves unconditioned generation quality across all denoising steps under both evaluators.
+Language generation quality is evaluated from three complementary perspectives.
+First, generative perplexity is reported for unconditioned samples using two external autoregressive evaluators, GPT2-Large \cite{Radford2019LanguageMA} and Llama 3.2-1B \cite{grattafiori2024llama3herdmodels}.
+As shown in Table~\ref{tab:genppl}, SCMDM substantially improves unconditioned generation quality across most denoising steps under both evaluators and outperforms LDDM-M \cite{jo2026loopholingdiscretediffusiondeterministic}.
 The strongest gains come from the concatenation variant, which reduces GPT2-evaluated generative perplexity from 42.89 to 23.72 at 1000 denoising steps, with similarly large improvements at 128, 256, and 512 steps.
 The same trend holds under the Llama evaluator, where generative perplexity decreases from 46.90 to 24.96 at 1000 steps.
-We additionally report entropy and autoregressiveness statistics in Table~\ref{tab:entropy_ar_pretty}.
+We additionally evaluate a parameter-matched MDLM baseline, $\text{MDLM}_{\text{param-match}}$, and find that SCMDM outperforms this baseline, demonstrating that its improvements are not a result of increased parameter count.
+Entropy and autoregressiveness statistics are additionally reported in Table~\ref{tab:entropy_ar_pretty}.
 These remain largely unchanged, indicating that the perplexity improvements are not explained by increased repetition or more autoregressive-like decoding behavior.
 Finally, Table~\ref{tab:zeroshot_ppl} shows that self-conditioned models also consistently improve zero-shot perplexity across standard downstream corpora and Table~\ref{tab:owt_ppl_262b} shows improved test perplexity for self-conditioned models on the OWT test dataset.